 Electrical noise can also indicate a dangerous electrical condition that needs to be corrected.
 The ARRL has recorded several cases where defective or arcing doorbell transformers caused widespread neighborhood electrical interference.
-This subject is well covered in the The ARRL RFI Book.4 equipment in an effort to locate the source of the problem.
+This subject is well covered in the The ARRL RFI Book.4

+Power Lines - Electrical noise frequently comes from lines and equipment owned by the power company.
+DO NOT hammer on poles, shake guy wires, or otherwise disturb any other utility-owned equipment in an effort to locate the source of the problem.
 Doing so is a potentially FATAL action!
 Leave any investigation of these sources to the power company.
-If you have a problem and are not getting help from the power company, contact us at ARRL and we can help you work it out with them.
+If vou have a problem and are not getting help from the power company, contact us at ARRL and we can help you work it out with them.
 Many power companies have qualified, knowledgeable people on staff to correct any EMI problems that occur with their equipment.
 However, if they seem confused and unsure as how to proceed with your concern, ARRL can provide them with information on noiselocating techniques.
 All they need to do is ask.
 You can be encouraged from the fact that such noise sources are usually simple to locate and correct - it will typically cost the power company a lot less time and money than they might expect.